 Our taxi driver on the way to Marie Antionette’s in Victoria was negative about it, calling it a tourist trap.
 We went anyway and were glad we did.
 Lunch was a set menu, and the four of us were served at least half a dozen communal plates of local dishes.
 We even ordered the extra fruit bat curry, which was very good!
 It’s got a stewed, red wine flavor with the tender meat.

-If you aren’t getting out to Curiuse, Marie Antionette has their own tortoise pen so you can see the Giant Tortoises.
+If you aren’t getting out to Curieuse Island to see the giant tortoises, Marie Antionette has their own tortoise pen so you can see some of this special animal.

 This beach-front restaurant is at Anse a la Mouche on the west side of Mahé.
 The view is gorgeous, but the menu is a bit expensive and the portions are small.
 The local currys are 350 SCR each.
 We went with our friends Carlos and Linda.
 I had the local fish curry, but I tried Carlos’ octopus curry and it was the best one I’ve had in Seychelles.